-Israeli resident companies are generally subject to corporate tax at the rate of 24% of a company's taxable income in 2017, which is expected to decrease to 23% in 2018 and thereafter.
+Israeli resident companies are generally subject to corporate tax at the rate of 24% of a company's taxable income in 2017, which was reduced to 23% in 2018 and thereafter.
 However, the effective tax rate payable by a company that derives income from a Benefited Enterprise or a Preferred Enterprise (as discussed below) may be considerably less.
 Capital gains derived by an Israeli resident company are subject to tax at the prevailing corporate tax rate.